WICG/digital-credentials/explainer.md

 > 14. How do the features in this specification work in the context of a browser’s
 >      Private Browsing or Incognito mode?

 Like other browser authentication (eg. WebAuthn) and identification (eg. autofill) features, the feature is available to users to use in private browsing.
-Regardless of whether private browsing is in use, the feature is designed to not communicate information without the user’s explicit permission each and every time.
+Regardless of whether private browsing is in use, the feature is designed to not communicate information without the user’s explicit permission each and every time it's invoked.
 There are legitimate use cases for this API in private browsing such as privacy-preserving age verification.

 > 15. Does this specification have both "Security Considerations" and "Privacy
 >      Considerations" sections?

-Not yet but it will.
+Not yet, but it will.
 The specification is still being written as we incubate the API and gain experience with real-world experiments.

 > 16. Do features in your specification enable origins to downgrade default
 >      security protections?